 If you manufacture, market or convert nonwoven disposable products, or provide nonwovens substrates to this segment, then we invite you to join us.

-If you haven’t already, we encourage you to join with other leaders in the nonwoven industry and adopt the Flushability Guidelines and Code of Practice.
-By doing so, you can confidently prove your flushable claim, correctly label those products that should not be flushed, and do the right thing for our environment and waterways.
+If you haven’t already, we encourage you to join with other leaders in the nonwovens industry and adopt the Guidelines and labeling Code of Practice.
+By doing so, you can have confidence in your flushable claim, correctly label those products that should not be flushed, and do the right thing for our environment and waterways.

-We suggest you begin with the executive summary to get an overview of the Guidelines and the Code of Practice.
+We suggest you begin with Edition Four of the Guidelines and the labeling Code of Practice.

-If you need any other information, or want more information about joining this on-going effort, feel free to contact Steve Ogle, Director of Technical Affairs at firstname.lastname@example.org
+If you need any other information, or want more information about joining this on-going effort, feel free to contact Matt O’Sickey, Director of Education & Technical Affairs at firstname.lastname@example.org